synestize/synestizer/docs/FAQ.md

 > Just open the window... and focus on listening to what emerges
 > outside.John Cage

-> It's time to open the digital window and listen colourwise.Koenig
+> It's time to open the digital window and listen colourwise. -Koenig

 This document is made to explain the idea and function of the synestizer